How to catch kahawai - a Top New Zealand sportfish - Part 1

 There are many diving trolling-lures that catch kahawai.
 The bibbed lures of the Rapala type all take fish; in general, the smaller the better.
 Lures around 40 to 60 mm long seem to work best.
 Using bibbed lures of this size means tackle must be light.
 Anything over a line weight of around 6kg (12lb) will kill the action of the lure.

 Kahawai - Part 2 - second part of this article covering lure and bait fishing.
-Plus a recipe that will change any ideas you may have had about Kahawai not being good to eat.

 Article written by Tony Bishop